2018 Bajaj Pulsar 150 to be priced at Rs 78,234, launch soon

-Bajaj Auto, the Pune-based two-wheeler maker is expected to launch the updated Pulsar 150 in India soon, however, the first spy shot of the new model had emerged online recently showing the bike in its completed form.
-Now before the 2018 version of the Pulsar 150 is scheduled to hit the showrooms, the price of the model has been leaked.
+Bajaj Auto, the Pune-based two-wheeler maker, is expected to launch the updated Pulsar 150 in India soon.
+The first spy shot of the new model had recently emerged online.
+And now, before the 2018 version of the Pulsar 150 is scheduled to hit the showrooms, the price of the model has also been leaked.

 The new Bajaj Pulsar 150 will be priced at Rs 78,234 (ex-showroom, Bengaluru), suggest a new report.
 The report also notes that the updated model will be launched as a new variant of the Pulsar 150.
 The price of the 2018 version of the Pulsar is Rs 3,584 higher than the current version.